ouromoros/hydejack/_posts/2017-03-13-writing-a-simple-evaluator-for-forth-in-haskell-part1.md

 While Forth seems to be a very customizable and powerful language (honestly, I have no idea), I'm only going to implement very limited features here.
 So basically you only need to know several things about Forth:

 * In Forth you work with a **stack**.
-Basically you just manipulate the stack with different commands.
-You can also define your own command.
-The commands don't have arguments.
+You manipulate the stack with different operations.
+You can also define your own operation.
+The operations don't have arguments.
 You can say that they take the things on the stack as arguments and then pushes the result back on the stack.
 * To keep things simple, we are only going to support signed integers on the stack here.
 * We evaluate the program one line at a time.
-Each line would contain multiple commands or could be a definition of a new command (could overload existing one).
+Each line would contain multiple operations or could be a definition of a new operation (could overload existing one).
-* The basic commands we are going to support are the following:
+* The basic operations we are going to support are the following:
 * - Number.: `1`, `289`, `1024`, etc. A number gets pushed on the stack and does nothing else.
-  - Arithmetic commands: `+`, `-`, `*`, `/`.
+  - Arithmetic operations: `+`, `-`, `*`, `/`.
 These are pretty self-explanatory.
 They take the first two things on the stack and compute the result which is put back to the top of stack.
 One thing to notice here is that the **top** item is treated as **second** argument here.
-  - Stack manipulation command: `DUP`, `DROP`, `SWAP`, `OVER`. `DUP` just duplicates the top item on the stack. `DROP` drops the top item. `SWAP` swaps the top two items. `OVER` duplicates the second item on the stack and pushes it to the top.
+  - Stack manipulation operations: `DUP`, `DROP`, `SWAP`, `OVER`. `DUP` just duplicates the top item on the stack. `DROP` drops the top item. `SWAP` swaps the top two items. `OVER` duplicates the second item on the stack and pushes it to the top.
-  - Defining a new command: `: word-name definition ;`.
-Word-name is the name of the new command, followed by the definition of the command which is typically a combination of multiple other commands.
+  - Defining a new operation: `: word-name definition ;`.
+Word-name is the name of the new operation, followed by the definition of the operation which is typically a combination of multiple other operaions.

 So finally we're ready to go now.
 If you don't get it, that's okay because you can always look back when things get confusing.

 ## First attempt

 So at first this all seem a very simple task (and it is).
-You just keep a stack and mapping of commands and do everything.
+You just keep a stack and mapping of operations and do everything.
 Without much thought, I just started writing the program as usual, hoping the implementation details would reveal themselves as I write on.

 Yet they didn't, and I got stuck.
 It seemed that all things I could think of are procedural calls and mutable data structures, and I could hardly write a few lines.
 It lasted quite a while before it dinner time, then only after I managed to sort things out during the time not in front of my computer did I begin to actually work on it.